 ISO Trained Workforce

-Our ISO commitment does not guarantee perfection on each and every job; however, it does guarantee every non conforming event will be systematically reviewed and corrected by management and team members involved.
+commitment does not guarantee perfection on each and every job; however, it does guarantee every non conforming event will be systematically reviewed and corrected by management and team members involved.
 Over time, this review process and ongoing training of team members creates a higher and more consistent level of product quality and service.

 G7 Master Certification

-Like ISO 9001, G7 Certification does not guarantee perfection on each and every job.
+, G7 Certification does not guarantee perfection on each and every job.
 However, G7 does require the supplier to establish and monitor targets for the seven primary colors and review proofs to printed sheets to ensure consistency.
 Over time, this review and training process creates a more consistent level of color quality and minimizes the need for costly on site press okays.

 These inks cure and dry instantly when exposed to low intensity heat lamps.
 Offsetting, marking and ink smearing issues are eliminated.